Facebook Twitter Tumblr Close Skip to main content

 The exact data collected, however, is up to the state — and not all abortions are reported.
 “In most states and jurisdictions, the collection of abortion data is facilitated by a legal requirement for hospitals, facilities, or physicians to report abortions to a central health agency; however, reporting is not complete in all areas, including in certain areas with reporting requirements,” the latest annual CDC report explains.

 Isaac Maddow-Zimet, a data scientist with the Guttmacher Institute, told us abortion reporting should remain voluntary.
 Even though having data on abortion is important, the reporting has often been used with political reasons, according to the Guttmacher Institute’s research.
 For example, asking for the patient’s reason for a procedure, as Project 2025 suggests, can provide data that could be useful to push certain agendas.
-(Sixteen states, including Minnesota, already collect some data on reasons for a procedure.)
+Sixteen states already collect some data on reasons for a procedure.
+(Minnesota used to but stopped in 2023.)

 “A common anti-abortion tactic is to claim that most abortions are not for health-related reasons but for personal preference or even convenience, and therefore do not constitute necessary health care,” he told us in an email, referring us to a post by the anti-abortion rights organization Charlotte Lozier Institute as an example.